openedx/open-edx-proposals/oeps/oep-0042-bp-authentication.rst

 Summary
 =======

-Provides the current best practices for authentication in the Open edX platform, including:

-* A summary of authentication design and `Decisions`_.
-* A list of `Standardized Libraries and Utilities`_.
+Provides the current best practices for authentication in the Open edX platform.
+This includes a summary of authentication design and `Decisions`_, and a list of `Standardized Libraries and Utilities`_.
-* A glossary of `Defined Terms`_.

 Context
 =======